slerman12/UnifiedML/README.md

 For the best tutorial on Custom Datasets, see our full [end-to-end example]() of Crystalographic-Structure-And-Space-Group classification, in which we fully reproduce the [paper on classifying crystal structures and space groups from X-ray diffraction patterns]() in a single succinct file with some UnifiedML commands.
 The custom Crystal & Space Groups dataset will be downloaded automatically in the example.

-> :grey_exclamation: Note that this custom dataset consists of 1D data that we read into a 1D CNN and MLPs since UnifiedML architectures are dimensionality-adaptive!
+> :grey_exclamation: Note that this dataset consists of 1D data that we read into a 1D CNN and MLPs since UnifiedML architectures are dimensionality-adaptive!

 </details>